rohitkumar9699/Medial-Handling-in-Django-Backend/README.md

 ## Author

-Generated with ❤️ by ChatGPT based on your Django views.
+Generated with ❤️ by Rohit Kumar based on your Django Project.